seoushi/BulletSharpPInvoke/README.md

 # BulletSharp

+This is a fork of the BulletSharpPInvoke project.
+The c# wrappers have been modified slightly so that they work in Unity3d and Mono 2.0 instead of .Net 4.5.

 BulletSharp is a .NET wrapper for the [Bullet](http://bulletphysics.org/) physics library.

 This version uses Platform Invoke.
 There is also an equivalent version written in C++/CLI: https://github.com/AndresTraks/BulletSharp